shdlabs/SSTorytime/README.md

 * This is a work in progress, planned work for 2025 *

-This project aims to make knowledge capture easy for humans for general use.
+This project aims to make knowledge capture, querying, and dissemination easy for humans for general use.
 AI can only capture knowledge from humans, so even if we want to use AI, we'd better get the knowledge representations right.